 The Gap Year Travel Guide was lucky enough to grab money guru Martin Lewis and ask him about the best way to keep your bank balance looking as sunny as your holiday!
-Since 2000 Martin has been giving out his advice via his website, radio programmes and features on TV; now he’s sharing a few tips on how to make your pennies last.
+Since 2000 Martin has been giving out his advice via his website, radio programmes and features on TV; now he’s sharing a few tips on how to manage your gap year finance.

 “Make sure you have the money, and plan accordingly.
 Most people only think of flights, travel and accommodation.
 Think about how you’re going to live whilst you’re away.”